 - Encouraged but not presently endorsed: Good idea but needs refinement.
 The group needs to mature its concept and refine its Charter for approval.
 Council and/or TAB will provide specific feedback and clarification on what is needed.

 - Not endorsed: The idea is not a good fit for the RDA or does not meet other criteria for approval.
 Council will provide specific feedback and clarification.

-If Council perceives reasonable community consistence and clear needs, deliverables, and beneficiaries, they formally recognize the group.
+- If Council perceives reasonable community consistence and clear needs, deliverables, and beneficiaries, they formally recognize and endorse the group.

 Once the IG is recognised, the Secretariat will help the IG establish working, communication, and recording processes.
 Joint activities with RDA affiliates are encouraged.

 Figure 1: IG Charter Review Process - Charter Development to Endorsement.

 RDA Working and Interest Group Chairs: Roles and Responsibilities